 We finally make our quick getaway and head home.
 With our daughter.

-Remember to click over to Production, Not Reproduction to see what others have to say.
-And if you’re in an open adoption, feel free to contribute your own moment.
+Click over to Production, Not Reproduction to see what others have to say.